sduynk/polymer_characterisation/README.md

 ## Installation

-To install the repository, follow these steps:
+To install the repository, follow these steps (Note that this will install the CPU version of torch only):

 1. **Clone the repository**:
     ```sh